dev2lead/uppersafe-osfw/README.md

 It blocks in real time incoming and outcoming traffic considered as *malicious* (matching the filtering rules automatically set up for each threat).

-It also provides a secure DNS service that blocks different kind of malicious servers (phishing websites, malware hosting, C&C servers, etc).
+It also provides a secure DNS service that blocks different kind of *malicious servers* (phishing websites, malware hosting, malvertising, C&C servers, etc).

 ## Components